 More than one-third of US-listed companies had all-male corporate boards in 2015.
 Quotas are discussed as policy levers to increase gender diversity, but there is much controversy whether they can increase female representation without harming organizational outcomes.
 Using the passage of a California law in 2018 that required the presence of at least one woman on corporate boards by the end of the following year, I estimate the effects of gender quotas on firm performance.
-I find the quota reduced the share of all-male boards by thirty percentage points within one year, with no reductions in operating performance, firm values, or shareholder returns within three years.
+I find the quota reduced the share of all-male boards by thirty percentage points within one year, with no reductions in operating performance, firm values, or share-holder returns within three years.
 These results question why all-male boards were prevalent prior to the legislation.
 I find that women directors are less likely to possess top-level experience and employment connections with corporate executives, which both appear as viable explanations.
 These findings provide insight on why women continue to lack representation in corporate leadership.

-\I thank Michael Best, Sandra Black, Bentley MacLeod, Justin McCrary, and Suresh Naidu for guidance.
+\I thank Michael Best, Sandra Black, Bentley MacLeod, Justin McCrary, Suresh Naidu, and Bernard Salanie for guidance.
 I thank seminar participants at Columbia University, University of East Anglia, and Washington University at St. Louis for helpful suggestions.
-Yvon Lu, Jackson McBride, Michael Duarte, Stanley Jian, Nicole Lindley, Sarah Wang, Annaliese Wee, Hanlin Zhang, Rebekah Neuman, and Isaac Bennett provided capable research assistance.
+Yvon Lu, Jackson McBride, Michael Duarte, Stanley Jian, Nicole Lindley, Sarah Wang, Annaliese Wee, Hanlin Zhang, Rebekah Neuman, Isaac Bennett, and Zunian Luo provided capable research assistance.
+Gabrielle Ferrari offered insightful comments on the prose.
 I acknowledge funding from Columbia's Program for Economic Research.